 Date of birth

-Since returning to Palace in January 2015 from Manchester United, Zaha has sparkled and has been named the club's Player of the Season for the past two years as he develops into one of the Premier League's most eye-catching attacking threats.
+Since returning to Palace in January 2015 from Manchester United, Zaha has sparkled and has been named the club's Player of the Season for three consecutive years as he became one of the Premier League's most eye-catching attacking threats.

 Zaha progressed impressively through the youth set-up and was handed his first-team debut, aged 17, in a 2-1 home defeat to Cardiff City in March 2010 before signing his maiden professional deal the following month.

-The start of the following season saw Zaha mark his first start in red and blue with his first professional goal, hitting the opener in a 3-2 victory over Leicester City in August 2010, and he would rack up a further 43 appearances in all competitions during the 2010/11 season.
+The beginning of the following season saw Zaha mark his first start in red and blue with his first professional goal, hitting the opener in a 3-2 victory over Leicester City in August 2010.
+He would rack up a further 43 appearances in all competitions during the 2010/11 season.

 The following campaign under Dougie Freedman saw him hit nine goals from the wide areas – including Palace’s equaliser in the 3-1 win at Brighton and Hove Albion – as his reputation began to rise.

 Zaha started the 2012/13 season in a similar vein of form, hitting back-to-back braces in October victories over Wolverhampton Wanderers and Burnley to attract the attention of national team boss Roy Hodgson, who handed Zaha his international bow as a substitute in the 3-2 defeat to Sweden the following month - one of two caps he won for the Three Lions.